neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

 Do you see any difference?
 I don't think so.
 But it is not difficult to uncover the secret.

 The following Python code applies a high-pass-filter using [convolution](https://en.wikipedia.org/wiki/Kernel_(image_processing)).
 Usually, this filter is used to detect edges.
-This is adequated for our purposes because we want to highlight these parts of the image with a change in the color.
+This is adequate for our purposes because we want to highlight these parts of the image with a change in the color.

 ```python